 The factors influencing the use of herbicides and algaecides are based on the nuisance threshold of the aquatic weed infestations or algae blooms.
-Shiloh Lake, Fountaingrove Lake, Green Valley Lake, Point Tiburon Lagoon, Marin Lagoon, Sonoma Greens, Vineyard Club Lake, Lake Alhambra, Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club, Bayside Technology Park, Windsor Golf Club, Rooster Run Golf Club, and Airport Business Center are all managed with an Integrated Pest Management (IPM) approach that includes a variety of alternative strategies.
+Shiloh Lake, Fountaingrove Lake, Point Tiburon Lagoon, Marin Lagoon, Sonoma Greens Lake and Pond, Vineyard Club Lake, Lake Alhambra, Upper Ferrari Pond, Hidden Hills Pond, Lincoln Hills Golf Club Ponds, Marin Country Club Golf Course Reservoirs, Bayside Technology Park Engineered Channel, Windsor Golf Club Ponds, Rooster Run Golf Club Ponds, Airport Business Center Park Ponds, The Shores at Marina Bay Lakes, Elk Grove Nature Pond, Adobe Creek Golf Club Ponds, Cypress Pond, Emerson Ranch Pond, and Delaney Park Pond are all managed with an Integrated Pest Management (IPM) approach that includes a variety of alternative strategies.
 When these alternative measures are not taking care of the nuisance growth of aquatic weeds or algae, aquatic herbicides and algaecides would be used to achieve the desired control before the growth has a chance to impact the beneficial uses of the system.

-Marin Country Club is following an eradication plan, therefore as soon as invasive non-native plants are identified plans are immediately put into place to treat the infestation.
+Marin Country Club and the Marin Country Club Reservoirs are following an eradication plan, therefore as soon as invasive non-native plants are identified plans are immediately put into place to treat the infestation.
 Mechanical removal of Parrot Feather and milfoil would only occur to remove dead and decomposing vegetation as mechanically removing live plants can result in spreading the infestation.